fastify/csrf-protection/README.md

 If you use `@fastify/csrf-protection` with `@fastify/cookie`, the CSRF secret will be added to the response cookies.
 By default, the cookie used will be named `_csrf`, but you can rename it via the `cookieKey` option.
-When `cookieOpts` are provided, they **override** the default options.
+When `cookieOpts` are provided, they **override** the default cookie options.
 Make sure you restore any of the default options which provide sensible and secure defaults.

 ```js
 fastify.register(require('@fastify/cookie'))